nick-solly/knimer/README.md

 # knimer

-knimer provides an automation mechanism for running [KNIME](https://www.knime.com/) workflows and can be used an alternative to KNIME Server.
+knimer provides an automation mechanism for running [KNIME](https://www.knime.com/) workflows and can be used as an alternative to KNIME Server.

 There are two parts to this project:
 1. [Docker](https://www.docker.com/) configuration (Dockerfile) to create an image which: